 Home to one of Canada’s most iconic urban parks — Stanley Park — and a population that values and uses green space in and out of the city, Vancouver is a recognized leader in managing and promoting urban forest ecosystems.
-Vancouver looks forward to sharing its innovations around parks and forests with the Cities4Forests network and working with them to strengthen and develop connections to the forests outside city boundaries, an especially important topic in the wake of record-breaking forests fires this past summer.
+Vancouver looks forward to sharing its innovations around parks and forests with the Cities4Forests network and working with them to strengthen and develop connections to the forests outside city boundaries, an especially important topic in the wake of record-breaking forest fires this past summer.

-Vancouver recently launched a “Greenest City Action Plan”, which, through a set of measurable and attainable targets, aims to put Vancouver on the path to become the world’s greenest city by 2020.
+Vancouver recently launched a “Greenest City Action Plan,” which, through a set of measurable and attainable targets, aims to put Vancouver on the path to become the world’s greenest city by 2020.

-Mayor of Vancouver 2008-2018, Vancouver, Canada
+Former Mayor of Vancouver

 Currently, Vancouver has 300,000 urban park trees.
 The city aims to plant an additional 150,000 trees by 2020.
-The trees will absorb carbon dioxide to mitigate climate change, help manage rainwater, provide wildlife habitat, provide access to nature and create healthy communities (shade, fruit and stress reduction) and create jobs for the local economy.
+The trees will absorb carbon dioxide to mitigate climate change, help manage rainwater, provide wildlife habitat, provide access to nature and create healthy communities (shade, fruit, and stress reduction) and create jobs for the local economy.

 Currently, Vancouver is the only Canadian city with an elected park board, which operates over 240 parks.
-This includes the 404-acre Stanley Park, which is home to ancient cedars, wildlife and rainforests.
-The city plans to build on this legacy as part of the Green City Action Plan, which also includes creating a “strong local economy, vibrant and inclusive neighborhoods and an internationally recognized city that meets the needs of generations to come”.
+This includes the 404-acre Stanley Park, which is home to ancient cedars, wildlife, and rainforests.
+The city plans to build on this legacy as part of the Green City Action Plan, which also includes creating a “strong local economy, vibrant and inclusive neighborhoods and an internationally recognized city that meets the needs of generations to come.”

 Vancouver is a globally significant area for big trees.
 The city is surrounded by lush temperate rainforest that to this day contains trees over 1300 years old and up to 86 m tall.
-Only 200 years ago the entire Vancouver region was a swath of towering old-growth forest.
+Only 200 years ago, the entire Vancouver region was a swath of towering old-growth forest.
 In the 1850s, settlers began to arrive in search of gold, then lumber, and as the immigrant population grew by the 1880s, large-scale forest clearing began.
 Many pockets of old-growth forest were spared: ancient trees can be found around UBC, Stanley Park, Capilano, Maple Ridge, Lynn Valley, and up in the higher elevations around Vancouver, where trees still stand over 90m tall.

 Share the story